ansible/molecule/doc/source/configuration.rst

     command: script --flag1 subcommand --flag2

-`Gilt`_ can be used to manage dependencies, by creating a ``gilt.yml`` in the root of the role, and configuring molecule as follows.
+`Gilt`_ can be used to manage dependencies, by creating a ``gilt.yml`` in the root of the role, and configuring molecule as follows:

 .. code-block:: yaml